 Cardiac rehabilitation is more than just walking on a treadmill.
 It also helps heart patients make healthy lifestyle changes and improve their heart health.

 Cardiac rehab is a supervised program that uses exercise, education and support to help people recover from a heart attack, heart surgery or other heart problems.
 Cardiac rehab programs are medically supervised and individually designed based on a person’s needs and overall health.
+Cardiac therapy and rehabilitation helps people:

 Typically, insurance covers up to 36 cardiac rehab sessions, which can be as often as two to three times per week, according to Kelli Mallatt, a registered respiratory therapist and supervisor of cardiac rehab at Mercy.
 The goal is to finish the program with a level of exercise and education that improves overall health.